 On a regular basis, our team re-evaluated these needs.
 As the team grew, it was easier for our UX designers and researchers to plan ahead on initial research, usability testing, and collaboration with the engineering teams.
 As you can see, I started with the team in February, and we needed to do a lot of foundational work before we released the Desk Booking feature.
 It was originally slated for a July release, which we were able to release smaller pieces and a working prototype by then, but the full engineering release happened later.

-To prepare the team for MVP, I held multiple sketching sessions with entire design team, then had devs come in for a round of crazy 8s, and then evaluated final rounds with product and data science teams to ensure that we were on the right track with concepts.
+To prepare the team for MVP, we held multiple sketching sessions with entire design team, then had devopers come in for feedback after a round of crazy 8s, and then evaluated our final rounds of storyboards with product and data science teams to ensure that we were on the right track with concepts.

-Our team then evaluated proper workflows and began prototyping.
-At first, we created documentation for the engineering teams to follow with a quick session to explain and answer questions.
+Our team then evaluated proper workflows and began prototyping, creating documentation and review sessions with our deveopers.
 While working through more iterations, we were able to collaborate with our local engineering teams to discuss user workflows and pathways, which also went through several iterations.
-Once we worked through each path, all of the latest workflows and design system went into Zepplin, which made it easy for the developers to access at a central location.

-But as the teams grew, we had multiple engineering teams across the globe, as well as a simultaneous transition of tech stack, which created difficulty in knowing which version was the most recent.
-Communication and version issues then led us to work directly with our tech leads - we delivered prototypes, and the tech leads then worked with their teams to communicate across all engineers on the latest versions and how the prototypes behave.
+But as the teams grew to multiple engineering teams across the globe, both internal and outsourced teams, it became tougher to keep track of the organization, as well as a simultaneous transition of tech stack, which created difficulty in knowing which version was the most recent.
+Communication and version issues then led us to work directly with our tech leads on alignment - we delivered prototypes, and the tech leads then worked with their teams as the key point of communication across all engineers on the latest versions and how the prototypes behave.
 Any questions came through the tech leads as the main point of contact, which streamlined our processes.

 For our own reference, we mapped the ecosystem and flows for all to reference, including a master, and each use case flow.